This article was updated on May 1st, 2023

 How Will the Vet Treat Lyme Disease?

-It is important to remember that just because a dog tests positive for Lyme disease, it does not mean that treatment is always recommended.
-If your dog is clinically normal, many vets will recommend monitoring.
+Just because a dog tests positive for Lyme disease, it does not mean that treatment is always recommended: if your dog is clinically normal, many vets will recommend monitoring.
 If you are concerned your dog is showing clinical signs of Lyme disease and has tested positive, your veterinarian may recommend an antibody test called a Lyme Quant C6.
 This is a qualitative test looking at actual levels of antibodies to determine if they are high enough to justify treatment.
 At my clinic, the cost for this test is around $200.

 If your dog is clinical for Lyme disease and/or has a high antibody level, treatment will be recommended.
 Treatment consists of a month-long course of antibiotics – typically doxycycline.
-This medication is relatively inexpensive and can be purchased at most human pharmacies with a prescription.
+This medication is relatively inexpensive.
 A fast response is typically seen where joint pain and swelling will improve a few days after initiation of therapy.
 Dogs with joint pain should receive adequate medication for pain control.

 Can Dogs Survive Lyme Disease Without Treatment?